 In choosing these historical novels, I aimed to capture of a variety of events from the Civil Rights movement.
 You will find the Freedom Riders, Little Rock Nine, Ku Klux Klan, and Black Panthers in these pages.
 You will also experience the day to day struggles of segregation in public places and the racist comments black people faced on a daily basis.
-It’s hard to believe all of this is relatively recent in American history.

 One Crazy Summer by Rita Williams-Garcia